fola-ux/omega-hugo/exampleSite/content/career.md

 ---
 title: Career
 layout: career
-description: Data Analyst require both business and technical skills, and must have a good attention to detail.
-It's important that Data Analysts have a good understanding of the goals of the business, as well as what data the business has at its disposal.
+description: Do what you enjoy, invest for your future and reap the benefits of working with the worlds first advancement company that puts people first.
 about:
   enable: true
   title: Who we're looking for
-  content: An individual who is ready to learn, hard working, a critical thinker and
-    who is ready put professionalism first.
+  content: Bright, educated and hard working individuals who put professionalism first.
   video_thumb: images/promo-video-thumbnail.jpg
-  video_id: MfP-P8EHGBo
+  video_id: g3-VxLQO7do
 gallery:
   enable: true
   images: